Quickstart

 localWeb = "/srv/www"

-This means the localWeb secret on ivy and only ivy will be set to "/srv/www".
+This means the localWeb attribute on ivy and only ivy will be set to "/srv/www".

 Setup age based encryption (OPTIONAL-AGE)